What is Agent Happiness and How Does It Impact Outsourcing in the Philippines?

 In effect, agent happiness in outsourcing will not only motivate employees to do better.
 It also gives them a reason to stay with your company, which translates to a lower churn rate and minimal spending on training.

 Wondering which company in the Philippine outsourcing industry you can count on to help you get started with making your agents happy?
-Look no further than Rethink Staffing.
+Look no further than Fair Trade Outsourcing.

-We value our people because we believe that they are the foundation on which our company is built on.
+We value our people because we believe that they are the foundation on which our company is built.
 Meanwhile, our clients serve as the lifeblood of our business.
 But, this business is endangered when our employees are not properly cared for and given just compensation.
 We pay more and provide HMO benefits to our employees early in their tenure.
 We believe that they’ll be happier, healthier, and way more productive when they don’t have to worry about their financial, physical, and mental well-being.
-This is what #BreakBPO is about.